Stickney railway station

-Stickney railway station is a former station that served the village of Stickney, in East Lindsey, Lincolnshire.
+Stickney railway station is a former station that served the village of Stickney, in Lincolnshire, England.
 The station was on the Kirkstead and Little Steeping Railway which ran between Lincoln and Firsby.
 The line was sometimes called the "New Line".
 It was opened in 1913 and closed in 1970.
 The site has since been redeveloped with nothing left of the station.